 Step 2 — Creating product listings

-Creating product listings allows a seller to add products to Amazon’s catalog, specifying the FBA inventory.
-A seller can add products one at a time, in bulk, or by integrating their inventory management software with Amazon’s API.
+Next up, add products to Amazon’s catalogue, specifying the FBA inventory.
+You can do this one-by-one, add product listings in bulk, or by integrating your inventory management software with Amazon’s API.

 Step 3 — Preparing inventory for FBA shipping